This volunteer organization is chartered by the Board of Regents of

 photographs and paper goods pertaining to transportation history.

-Just 20 minutes south of Rochester is a combination of fun and
+Just 20 minutes south of Rochester is a experience of fun and history sure

-history of this part of New York State.
-Members of the organizations
+transportation history of our part of New York State.

-The New York Museum of Transportation houses eleven full size trolley
+The New York Museum of Transportation houses fourteen full size trolley

 cars, a caboose, steam locomotive, antique highway and horse-drawn